The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 1. The progress of the conversion operation is displayed in this window.
 Usually the process does not take much time, but it greatly depends on the size of the disk and its speed.

-Using a bootable flash drive
+Using a bootable USB flash drive

-Using bootable media, we can convert the disk type directly via windows installer.
+Using bootable media, we can convert the disk type directly via Windows installer.
 Naturally, all data will be irretrievably lost.

-Ready?
+Are you ready?
 We do the following:

-1. We accept the Windows Installer License Agreement.
+1. We accept license agreement Windows installer.

 1. We see that our media is detected and click the “Next” button.